| EXECUTIVE SUMMARY

 ment and widen even more the gap between rich and poor.

-population growth are complex and not wholly understood.
+16. The interrelationships between development and population growth are complex and not wholly understood.

 Certain aspects of economic development and modernization